 Fragile systems are those that rely on a few brittle parts, an accurate description of the Delta ecosystem and the state water system today.
 Resilient systems rely on multiple mutually supporting parts, functional back-ups, and the capacity for gradual (not catastrophic) change in response to new conditions.
 Resiliency is necessary for the future.
-The Delta covers a large area with many different types of land forms and system operations of the recent past.
-Likewise, water system reliability cannot be achieved if ecosystem problems continually disrupt deliveries.
-New storage and improved conveyance must be constructed to capture water at times that are least damaging to the environment and efficiently move it to areas and times of need, uses among all water channels.
+The Delta covers a large area with many different types of land forms and to achieving resiliency in water systems.
+There are many ways to achieve this resiliency.
+The state must encourage regional self sufficiency and develop alternative ways to move water among areas of the state.
+A restored ecosystem may require diversions, and or changes in the patterns of those diversions, upstream, within the Delta or exported from the Delta.also expect that water exports from the Delta will be reduced in the future.
+Key not only to achieving water channels.
 This diversity is an asset in designing for resiliency because it distributes functions and risks throughout the area.